 This 5980AR is truly a special timepiece from Patek Philippe, which once more demonstrates their expertise not only in movements, but in horological design as a whole.

 By its nature, a two-tone watch will tend to be more expensive than non-precious metal timepieces.
 This effect appears even more pronounced as you work your way up the price ladder.

 This translates into gold-plating and powder-coating of gold onto steel in the more accessible examples.
 The look will be the same as that of solid gold, but any kind of coating will always deteriorate with wear, so durability is certainly sacrificed.

-While the saying “you get what you pay for” rings true here, there’s also high-quality two-tone timepieces that can be had for fair prices.
+While the saying “you get what you pay for” rings true here, there are also high-quality two-tone timepieces that can be had for fair prices.
 One example of this is the Longines Hydroconquest.